Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * BTC mark alpc and BTC tx last sign licenses are required.
 * BTC tx last sign license activated
 * Waiting for activation of BTC mark alpc license in next 75 minutes
+* BTC mark alpc license activated
+* The TX ID file was called by the general manager of the blockchain.

 #
 #